Singapore's Sembcorp sets eyes on China, India for renewables

-SINGAPORE Sembcorp Industries (SCIL.SI), one of Southeast Asia's biggest utilities companies, plans to roughly triple its renewable energy portfolio over the next five years, targeting India and China for growth, a senior company official said.
+SINGAPORE Sembcorp Industries, one of Southeast Asia's biggest utilities companies, plans to roughly triple its renewable energy portfolio over the next five years, targetting India and China for growth, a senior company official said.

 Industrial conglomerate Sembcorp, whose utilities arm forms one of its three main divisions, expects renewable energy to account for 20 percent of its total power capacity in five years, up from 13 percent at present, executive vice president Tan Cheng Guan told the Reuters Summit.